pipiscrew/timeline/health/introduction_old.md

 * nerve function
 * muscle contractions

+Electrolytes are minerals in your body that `carry an electric charge` and are **essential** for various bodily functions, including maintaining fluid balance, muscle contractions, and nerve signaling.
+While electrolytes themselves do not provide energy in the way that **carbohydrates**, **fats**, and **proteins** do, they play a `crucial role` in `energy production and utilization`.

 ### for gut
 They are important for maintaining the overall environment and function of the digestive system, which can **indirectly** influence acid production and gut health.